igorkosta/igorkosta.github.io/source/_posts/self-sabotage.md

 ## Radical Acceptance
 The concept of `Radical Acceptance` was initially introduced by [Marsha Linehan](https://en.wikipedia.org/wiki/Marsha_M._Linehan).
 She learned it first when she visited a Buddhist Monastery.
-The basic message is `to try to radically accept everythiing and let go of desires or what you want every single morning`.
+The basic message is `to try to radically accept everything and let go of desires or what you want every single morning`.
 The example would be `letting go of wanting a particular job`.

 The recognition that you don't always have to have whatever it is you want - is very liberating.